 being made to discharge its garbage –

-to crowd and infect water.
+to crowd water, to infect water.
 This poem

 is earth in conflict with water.